ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 The <a hrefm src="https://libp2p.io/">libp2p project</a> is the part of the IPFS ecosystem that provides the DHT and handles peers connecting and talking to each other.
 It can be used as a tool for other distributed systems as well; just as there is “IPFS-flavored IPLD,” there’s also “IPFS-flavored libp2p.”

-Once you know where your content is (ie, which peer or peers are storing the various blocks that make up the content you’re after), you use the DHT **again** to find the current location of those peers (_routing_).
+Once you know where your content is (ie, which peer or peers are storing each of the blocks that make up the content you’re after), you use the DHT **again** to find the current location of those peers (_routing_).
 So, in order to get to content, you use libp2p to query the DHT twice.

 You’ve discovered your content, and you’ve found the current location(s) of that content — now you need to connect to that content and get it (_exchange_).
 To request blocks from and send blocks to other peers, IPFS currently uses a module called [_Bitswap_](https://github.com/ipfs/specs/tree/master/bitswap).
 Bitswap allows you to connect to the peer or peers that have the content you want, send them your _wantlist_ (a list of all the blocks you're interested in), and have them send you the blocks you requested.
 Once those blocks arrive, you can verify them by hashing their content to get CIDs.
 (These CIDs also allow you to deduplicate blocks if needed.)